 Death is a part of life, there’s no way around it.
 It hits differently though when someone we love, honor, and admire passes away.

-When somebody like Kobe Bryant, Nipsey Hussle, Michael Jackson, Malcolm X, Muhammad Ali or anyone in the same league of greatness dies it is felt all around the world.
+When somebody like Kobe Bryant, Nipsey Hussle, Malcolm X, Muhammad Ali or anyone in the same league of greatness dies it is felt all around the world.
 Even for those family members we value and hold with the highest esteem, when they die, we experience a tremendous loss.
 As unfathomable as it seems at times, our heroes will die eventually.

 The physical body will eventually give up or give out due to natural or unnatural causes.
 This is why it’s critical to understand that the mind and body are two separate things.
 Just because the body is retired doesn’t mean the elements and energies that constitute the mind (and soul) vanish into thin air.